0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 # On-chain ZK Verification

-The on-chain verification workflow allows Dapps to verify users' claim inside a Smart Contract.
-Zero Knowledge Proof cryptography enables this verification to happen in a privacy manner, namely without revealing any personal information of the user (prover).
+The on-chain verification workflow allows Dapps to verify users' claims inside a Smart Contract.
+Zero Knowledge Proof cryptography enables this verification to happen in a private manner, namely without revealing any personal information of the user (prover).

 This flow is especially needed when further on-chain logic wants to be implemented on successful verification such as:

 - Distribute a token-airdrop only to human-verified accounts
-- Allow voting only to accounts member of your DAO
+- Allow voting only to account members of your DAO
 - Block airdrops to users that belong to a specific country
 - Allow trading only to accounts that passed the KYC verification

-## Implement ERC20 zk airdrop in 20 minutes
+## Implement ERC20 ZK Airdrop in 20 Minutes

-In this tutorial we are gonna create a ERC20 zk Airdrop Contract.
-The chosen verification criteria is to be born before the `01/01/2001`.
+In this tutorial, we will create an ERC20 zk Airdrop Contract.
+The chosen verification criteria is to be born before `01/01/2001`.
 Users that are able to prove that were born before that date will be able to get the airdrop.
 Otherwise, they will not.

-The proof submitted to the smart contract will not reveal any information about the specific date of birth of the user.
-That's the zero knowledge magic!
+The proof submitted to the Smart Contract will not reveal any information about the specific date of birth of the user.
+That is the magic of zero-knowledge!

 The prerequisite is that users have the Polygon ID Wallet app installed and received a claim of type `KYCAgeCredential` attesting their date of birth.

-<a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/on-chain-verification" target="_blank">repository</a>
-> The full executable code related to this tutorial can be cloned from this [repository](https://github.com/0xPolygonID/tutorial-examples/tree/main/on-chain-verification)
+> The full executable code related to this tutorial can be cloned from this <a href="https://github.com/0xPolygonID/tutorial-examples/tree/main/on-chain-verification" target="_blank">repository</a>.

 ### Design the ERC20 zk Airdrop Verifier Contract

-Let's jump into the code by writing the `ERC20Verifier` contract.
+Let us jump into the code by writing the `ERC20Verifier` contract.

-The ERC20Verifier is a ERC20 standard contracts on steroids.
-The extra functionality is given by the zero knowledge proof verification.
-All the functions dedicated to the zk verification are contained inside the [ZKPVerifier Contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol) and inherited within the ERC20Verifier.
-For example users will submit their proof to claim the airdrop by calling [`submitZKPResponse`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L18).
+The ERC20Verifier is an ERC20 standard contract on steroids.
+The extra functionality is given by the zero- knowledge proof verification.
+All the functions dedicated to the zk verification are contained inside the
+<a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol" target="_blank">ZKPVerifier Contract</a>

+[ZKPVerifier Contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol) and inherited within the ERC20Verifier.
+For example, users will submit their proof to claim the airdrop by calling [`submitZKPResponse`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L18).

 The ERC20Verifier contract must define at least a single `TRANSFER_REQUEST_ID`.
-That is, the identifier of the request that the contract is posing to the user.
+This is the Identifier of the request that the contract is posing to the user.

-> In this specific case the request is: "to be born before the 01/01/2001".
-Note that this hasn't been added yet to the smart contract.
+> In this specific case the request is: "to be born before 01/01/2001".
+Note that this hasn't been added yet to the Smart Contract.
 It will be added in a few minutes!

 ```solidity
 pragma solidity ^0.8.0;